mehalter/mehalter.com/content.md

         id: gtri
         location: Atlanta, GA
         notes:
+          - "Developed **PostGIS**-backed web application with **Golang** backend, **PostgreSQL** database, and APIs for facilitating collaboration among undersea sonar research community.
+Deployed using **Docker** and **Nginx**"
+          - Developed **machine learning** models in **Python** for predicting crimes in Portland, OR using temporal and geographic features derived from crime statistics and GIS data
-          - "Lead contributor to research projects sponsored by large entities NIH and ONR"
+          #- "Lead contributor to research projects sponsored by large entities NIH and ONR"
-          - "Wrote and published a peer reviewed journal paper to communicate research findings to the greater research community"
+          #- "Wrote and published a peer-reviewed journal paper to communicate research findings to the greater research community"
-          - "Delivered applied research projects to sponsors such as source code, web applications, and technical reports"
+          #- "Delivered applied research projects to sponsors such as source code, web applications, and technical reports"
-          - "Predicting crimes in Portland, OR using temporal and geographic features derived from crime statistics and GIS data"
+          #- "Predicting crimes in Portland, OR using temporal and geographic features derived from crime statistics and GIS data"
   # - company:    Kindred Spirits Atlanta, LLC
   #   position:
   #       - title: Co-Owner